az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 Arizona Bootstrap 2 used the card component to extend the default collapse behavior and create an accordion.
 To properly achieve the accordion style, a custom class `.accordion` was also needed as a wrapper.
 In Arizona Bootstrap 5, the [accordion component](../components/accordion/) is natively provided by Bootstrap.
 Site owners who have used accordions in their Arizona Bootstrap 2 sites are encouraged to review relevant HTML and update to the latest implementation.

+### Arizona Header Classes

+These custom Arizona Bootstrap classes are now deprecated:

+- `.redbar-buttons`: This class has been replaced with `.arizona-header-buttons`.
+- `.btn-redbar`: This class has been replaced with `.btn-arizona-header`.

+For both of these classes, the original styling has been preserved.
+However, if these classes are used with the Arizona Header on a Quickstart 3 site, it will not be displayed correctly due to updates to the markup.

 ### Card Classes

 These custom Arizona Bootstrap classes are now deprecated: